-- Process all applications within thirty (30) days of receipt. - Effectively improve the HCV voucher utilization rate and lease-up rates in LIPH. - Ensure that inspections are completed on a timely basis. - Improve the PIC submission rate and correct any fatal errors in a timely manner. - Continue to enforce effective policies to minimize any risk for discriminatory practices. - Seek to continue to remove all barriers to housing for the disabled community. - Have no fiscal year audit findings. - Effectively participate in the HUD Community Choice Demonstration to study the effects of mobility-related services on local HCV families. - Effectively monitor the surveillance equipment to ensure maximum operational efficiency throughout the housing sites. - Monitor the security resources to include constable, guards and above-baseline services provided by the Pittsburgh Police Department. - Develop strategic financial plans and revenue forecasts to better accommodate residents. - Earn positive cash flow. - Enhance the service provisions for Project-Based Voucher (PBV) recipients. - Apply for new Resident Opportunity for Supportive Services (ROSS) grants through the available funding source. - Maximize the use of virtual resources and improve virtual support for residents. - Ensure all eligible residents have been offered the opportunity for Family Self Sufficiency (FSS). - Enhance the eviction prevention ongoing Partnership agreement with the provider to include monitoring statistical reports and ensuring residents are receiving services offered. - Offer Employment Fairs/Resource Fairs and Workforce Development Meetings. - Participate in at least five (5) job and career fairs per year. - Increase the enrollment for Training Programs to include Drivers Ed, Constructions Trade, CNA, CDL, UPMC, and CVS. - Implement new WOW mobile lab initiatives such as WOW minivan and WOW RV mobile unit. - Update/upgrade mobile lab program by adding new initiatives. - Align and improve the HACP Gap Financing program based on local needs and resources. - Increase professional capacity and expertise of all HACP Staff. - Review the Opportunity for a "For-Sale Single Family Pilot Program." - Increase the number of homebuyers through the HACP Homeownership and OwnPGH programs.
+- Process all applications within thirty (30) days of receipt. - Effectively improve the HCV voucher utilization rate and lease-up rates in LIPH. - Ensure that inspections are completed on a timely basis. - Improve the PIC submission rate and correct any fatal errors in a timely manner. - Ensure the agency is adequately prepared for the pending conversion from PIC to the Housing Information Portal (HIP) System. - Continue to enforce effective policies to minimize any risk for discriminatory practices. - Seek to continue to remove all barriers to housing for people with disabilities. - Have no fiscal year audit findings. - Effectively participate in the HUD Community Choice Demonstration to study the effects of mobility-related services on local HCV families. - Effectively monitor the surveillance equipment to ensure maximum operational efficiency throughout the housing sites. - Monitor the security resources to include constable, guards and above-baseline services provided by the Pittsburgh Police Department. - Develop strategic financial plans and revenue forecasts to better accommodate residents. - Earn positive cash flow. - Enhance the service provisions for Project-Based Voucher (PBV) recipients. - Apply for new Resident Opportunity for Supportive Services (ROSS) grants through the available funding source. - Maximize the use of virtual resources and improve virtual support for residents. - Ensure all eligible residents have been offered the opportunity for Family Self Sufficiency (FSS). - Enhance the eviction prevention ongoing Partnership agreement with the provider to include monitoring statistical reports and ensuring residents are receiving services offered. - Offer Employment Fairs/Resource Fairs and Workforce Development Meetings.

+- Participate in at least five (5) job and career fairs per year. - Increase the enrollment for Training Programs to include Drivers Ed, Constructions Trade, CNA, CDL, UPMC, and CVS. - Implement new WOW mobile lab initiatives such as WOW minivan and WOW RV mobile unit. - Update/upgrade mobile lab program by adding new initiatives. - Align and improve the HACP Gap Financing program based on local needs and resources. - Increase professional capacity and expertise of all HACP Staff. - Review the Opportunity for a "For-Sale Single Family Pilot Program." - Increase the number of homebuyers through the HACP Homeownership and OwnPGH programs. - Increase the number of available LIPH units by aggressively identifying acquisition opportunities.